 Can I share patterns?

 When someone asks if they can share a pattern, my first thought is What is their definition of “share”?
 Social media has made the world a much smaller place.
 We are connected in ways our parents never dreamed could be possible.
 We have groups on these sites that bring like-minded people together to discuss, share, ask for help, etc., on various topics.
+Connecting with individuals who have the same interests as you has never been easier.
+And even if you do struggle to find groups, using a managed Instagram service like Nitreo, can help you to grow your account and to increase your followers, in the hopes that more people can see your profile and connect with you.
+It’s amazing what social media can do these days.
 As for loom knitting and other fiber related endeavors, we want to show off and share our creations.
 And people will inevitably ask for a pattern.
 Some quite rudely, unfortunately.

 So can we share the pattern we used?
 Depends on the method of sharing.
 You can always share the link to the pattern if it is online.
 Share the name of the book or magazine it came from.
 You cannot share the written pattern itself.
 Even if it’s free.
 The other person must get that pattern in the same manner you did.